 8. Pietro Nolita, New York

 This stylish restaurant is a recent newcomer to the New York restaurant scene.
-However, it can boast an all pink design that can’t be beat.
+However, it can boast an all-pink design that can’t be beaten.
 Though not an expert, I’ll deem the interiors to be inspired by Streamline Moderne style, which is awesome for that minimalist retro look.
 Pietro Nolita looks like a diner blast from the past, but it serves healthy Italian food that’s really up to today’s standards!

 Lake Hiller in ‘Straya is actually the world’s only source of Pepto Bismol.
 No, I jest, it’s just a salty lake full of microorganisms.
 That’s right, just like the rest of Australia is hostile to human life, the lake is as salty as the Dead Sea and only the teeny, tiny algae and bacteria live there, producing the trademark pink color.

 Muralla Roja is an apartment complex in Spain.
 This “pink wall” was designed by architect Ricardo Bofill and built-in 1973.
 The exteriors are mostly pink, but the inner walls of the compound are blue.
 You can still stay at it today – and people on the internet give it stellar reviews!

 Food-related objects dominate the pink scene for some reason.
 Maybe we’re all reminded of macaroons or something?
 Well, Sketch offers more than that.
 Opened in December 2002, it’s the brainchild of French master chef Pierre Gagnaire and restaurateur Mourad Mazouz.
 Sketch offers a variety of meals and a website where you can stack cupcakes on tiered plates until they fall over.